griffithlab/rnaseq_tutorial_wiki/Reference-Genome.md

 ```

-View the first 10 lines of this file
+View the first 10 lines of this file.
+Why does it look like this?

 ```bash